calyau/maxima/README-lisps.md

 inspecting the banner which is printed when GCL is executed;
 if ANSI-enabled, the banner should say `ANSI`.
 Also, the special variable `*FEATURES*` should include the keyword `:ANSI-CL`.

+On Debian based Linux distributions you can enable/disable the ANSI version using: dpkg-reconfigure gcl

 There are GCL implementations for many platforms including MS Windows and Unix-like systems.